Navigating Caregiver Challenges: Strain, Stress, and Emotional Health

 Taking Care or Her WWII POW Father Causes Caregiver Stress and Burden

-Net from Texas writes in about her caregiver role strain and her frustration dealing with a father that was a Japanese POW during WW2.
+Net from Texas writes in about her caregiver role strain and her frustration dealing with a father who was a Japanese POW during WWII.

 Net asks,

-Why does my aging father want me to give him financial, medical, veterinarian, computer repair, and all other kind of advice I am not qualified to give?
+Why does my aging father want me to give him financial, medical, veterinarian, computer repair, and all other kinds of advice I am not qualified to give?

-Dad is 88 years old, a World War ll Vet and a Japanese POW survivor.
+Dad is 88 years old, a World War II vet, and a Japanese POW survivor.

-Dad is well off, but chooses to live as poorly as he can get by with.
-His legacy is to leave his wealth to us kids.
-He could live very comfortably if he wanted.
+Dad is well off but chooses to live as poorly as he can get by with.
+His legacy is to leave his wealth to us kids, but he could live very comfortably if he wanted to.

 What am I missing?